In July we made a trip to Broughton Castle near Banbury, Oxfordshire and it was well worth the journey.

 As always, we soaked up all the architectural details, but of particular note was the patina of the oak beams and the worn steps where for hundreds of years people have made their way to the private chapel or up to the bedrooms.
 The walled ‘Ladies Garden’ was a delight, being in full bloom when we visited.

 Having a few moments to ourselves in the gardens and looking around the grounds and exterior of the house, we felt lucky to be able to visit these British gems, cared for and loved by their long-standing owners and caretakers.
 It makes you realise the depth of hard work that is involved in maintaining our heritage and, above all, their obvious passion and love for our architectural past and present.

-If you get a chance, do make a visit when Broughton Castle re-opens in 2021– a warm welcome awaits!
+If you get a chance, do make a visit to Broughton Castle – a warm welcome awaits!